International Board (Extraordinary Council)

 Sternburg currently is a member of the faculty of critical studies at the California Institute of the Arts, where she teaches in the writing program.
 She has received many awards and fellowships including the Albert Camus Award in French Literature from the New School, the Dale Djerassi Fellow at the Djerassi Artist Residence Program, and fellow of the MacDowell Colony, the Millay Colony and the Blue Mountain Artist Retreat, as well as multiple National Endowment for the Humanities grants.
 She currently serves on the board of directors of PEN Center West, where she has served as vice president and chair of the Literary Awards.

-Rowan Storm has been an active member and performer with the Levantine Cultural Center for several years.
-In 2012 she joined the national advisory board.
-With more than 25 years of experience with cultures and drumming of the Middle East and Mediterranean, Rowan Storm is recognized internationally as a performer, educator and frame drum designer.
+With more than 30 years’ experience with cultures and drumming of the Middle East and Mediterranean, Rowan Storm is recognized internationally as a performer, educator and frame drum designer.
 Rowan is pioneering the symmetrical frame drum playing position with her most recent design, Remo’s Thinline Frame Drum.
 The narrow frame and light weight enable both hands to engage equally in creative rhythmic expression, promoting balance between both brain hemispheres.
 Rowan’s first signature drum is an updated version of the archetypal women’s frame drum of Iran, the Rowan Storm Dayereh by Cooperman and by Remo.

 Based in Athens, Greece for many years, Rowan has collaborated with some of the greatest masters of Middle Eastern music, including Naser Musa, Soheil Kaspar, Souren Baronian, Ross Daly, Omar Faruk Tekbilek, Sahba Motallebi and Mohammad Reza Lotfi.
 Rowan teaches frame drum workshops and performs in prestigious venues throughout the US, Europe and the Middle East, including Istanbul’s Cemal Reşit Rey Concert Hall, Ankara’s Middle East Technical University, Greece’s Epidavros Ancient Amphitheater, European Music Conservatories, New York’s Lincoln Center, San Francisco’s Asian Art Museum, Craft and Folk Art Museum of Los Angeles and the Los Angeles County Museum of Art (LACMA).Visit her site.